geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/basic-aws-services.rst

 In the :ref:`quick start guide <quick-start-label>`, you have used **EC2 (Elastic Compute Cloud)** to perform simulations and data analysis.
 Unlike your local server, cloud platforms are designed to be ephemeral -- you can launch or shut down servers at any time.
 No up-front investment, no hardware maintenance.
 This flexibility is a great advantage of cloud platforms, but it also means that you need to take special care of your data.
 On local servers, one can simply log out after the work is done.
 But if you simply terminate your cloud server, all data will disappear.
 Instead of keeping your server running (which incurs hourly cost), a much cheaper and cleverer way is to move data to other storage services.

 AWS has hundreds of services (shown in the main console; see the figure below), and EC2 is just one of them.
 Fortunately, a tiny subset of services is enough for scientific computing.
 The most important services are **EC2** for compute and **S3** for storage.
-Tons of other services are targetted at IT/Business applications that scientists can safely ignore:
+Tons of other services are targeted at IT/Business applications that scientists can safely ignore:

 .. image:: img/aws_services.png

 Core AWS concepts for scientific computing
 ------------------------------------------

-In this section you will familarize yourself with the following concepts and their costs: EC2, Spot Instances, AMI, EBS, S3, and Data egress charge.
+In this section you will familiarize yourself with the following concepts and their costs: EC2, Spot Instances, AMI, EBS, S3, and Data egress charge.

 - `EC2 (Elastic Compute Cloud) <https://aws.amazon.com/ec2/>`_ is the major computing service.
 You can create any number of servers (called "EC2 instances" in AWS context).
 They are just like normal servers that you can ``ssh`` to, to perform various computing tasks.
 Unlike local servers that have fixed hardware capacity and static software environment, EC2 instances are highly-customizable.
 For hardware, there are tons of `EC2 instances types <https://aws.amazon.com/ec2/instance-types/>`_ with different capacities in CPUs, memory, and disk storage.
 For software, you can start with a brand new operating system, or use other people's system images as you did in the quick start guide. `The price of EC2 <https://aws.amazon.com/ec2/pricing/>`_ is roughly $0.01 /CPU/hour.